 You will need listed building consent from Fife Council if you wish to alter (internally or externally), extend or demolish a listed building.

 You may also need planning consent and a building warrant.
-Application forms and guidance notes are available from Fife House, North Street, Glenrothes KY7 5LT, or online by clicking on the links for planning applications and for building warrants.
+Application forms and guidance notes are available from Fife House, North Street, Glenrothes KY7 5LT, or online.
+Visit our Apply and pay for planning permission and Apply for a building warrant pages for more information.

 It's recommended that anyone proposing repairs to a listed building or a traditional building in a conservation area checks with us before starting work.
 That will ensure you're using the correct methods and materials and avoids carrying out unauthorised work to a listed building, which is an offence.